sip5060.net / en es

 .

-It turns out that it was not as painful as I expected, though the
+It turns out that it was not as painful as I expected, though the conversion script bundled with Asterisk didn't work for me out of the box.

 Before you start, one very important thing to note is that the SIP debug